-- Approximately 300 acres of shoulder will be mowed annually throughout the area Locations of Planned Mowing - All shoulders without guardrail present will receive one mowing pass as soon as possible in the late spring/early summer timeframe. - June/July: SR 020, MP111-148 mechanically mow all shoulders and trim back encroaching vegetation as needed in conjunction with the chip seal project in this vicinity
+- Approximately 300 acres of shoulder will be mowed annually throughout the area Locations of Planned Mowing - All shoulders without guardrail present will receive one mowing pass as soon as possible in the late spring/early summer timeframe.

 Treatment Methods

 - Mowing width varies between 5 and 25 feet as specified on the HATS maps. - Equipment breakdown can cause significant delays in accomplishing this work. - Mowing widths may be wider if necessary for traffic visibility at intersections and curves.